Skip to main content

 • deploy a service that uses that image

-That makes these image commands especially useful for workflows where an agent is expected to build, test, and ship a containerized service for you from inside MeshAgent.
+That makes this workflow especially useful for cases where an agent is expected to build, test, and ship a containerized service for you from inside MeshAgent.

 Commands